 After a boozy brunch, it’s time to enjoy some patented Tennessee sunshine at Centennial Park.
 This is the go-to place to relax, hang with friends, have a picnic or simply read under the shady trees.
 After a couple of nights enjoying Honky Tonk Highway, this is the perfect place to recenter.

-In order to get here, we suggest making use of Nashville’s bike share (as of July 2021, bikes are electric!) and feeling the balmy morning breeze pass by your shoulders.
+In order to get here, we suggest making use of Nashville’s bike share (the bikes are electric!) and feeling the balmy morning breeze pass by your shoulders.

 The highlight of the park is the full-scale replica of the Greek Parthenon.
 Since its completion in 1897, it has been wowing crowds and provides a welcoming juxtaposition to Nashville’s famed party scene.
 You can enter the Parthenon for a small charge where you can explore the selection of 19th and 20th century American artwork.
 If you are interested in knowing more about the story and architecture behind the replica, you can also sign up for a walking tour through the Parthenon.